cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 This command checks that modules for all imported packages are present in the `cue.mod/module.cue` file and that their versions are correct.
 It is good practice to run this before publishing a module.
-So, athough this module does not have any dependencies, we will run `cue mod tidy` anyway.
+So, although this module does not have any dependencies, we will run `cue mod tidy` anyway.
 {{{end}}}